-Ownership structure
+• Ownership structure

-As of December 31, 2021, the Bank's shareholders are:
+As of December 31, 2022, the Bank's shareholders are:

-Participating Full name / corporate name Interest Voting Interest Fideicomiso de Garantía JHB BMA (1) 17.28 19.65 Carballo Delfín Jorge Ezequiel 17.47 19.19 ANSES FGS Law No. 26425 28.80 26.91 Grouped shareholders (Local Stock Exchanges) 10.36 9.87 Grouped shareholders (Foreign stock exchanges) 26.09 24.38
+Full name / corporate name Participating Interest Voting Interest Fideicomiso de Garantía JHB BMA (1) 17.28 19.65 Carballo Delfín Jorge Ezequiel 18.38 20.04 ANSES FGS Law No. 26425 28.80 26.91 Grouped shareholders (Local Stock Exchanges) 11.79 11.21 Grouped shareholders (Foreign stock exchanges) 23.75 22.19

-- (1) As of the date of issuance of these consolidated financial statements and due to the passing of Mr. Jorge Horacio Brito on November 20, 2020 and as a testamentary disposition, his shares were transferred, ad referendum of BCRA, to Fideicomiso de Garantía JHB BMA, which the beneficiaries are his forced heirs. - Board of Directors and Senior Management
+- (1) As of the date of issuance of these consolidated Financial Statements and due to the passing of Mr. Jorge Horacio Brito on November 20, 2020 and as a testamentary disposition, his shares were transferred, ad referendum of BCRA, to Fideicomiso de Garantía JHB BMA, which the beneficiaries are his forced heirs. - Board of Directors and Senior Management

-The Bank's Board of Directors is currently made up of 13 regular members.
+The Bank's Board of Directors, as of December 31, 2022, is made up of 12 regular members and 2 alternate directors.
 Members are renewed by thirds and the appointed Directors remain in office for three fiscal years.
 Directors are selected and appointed by the Shareholders' Meeting.
-Once elected, the BCRA must confirm the designation of the Directors, expressly authorizing them to accept the designation, pursuant to the terms as to experience and knowledge, contained in the rules CREFI 2-Creation, Operation and Expansion -XV- Financial Entities Authorities.
+Once elected, the BCRA must confirm the designation of the Directors, expressly authorizing them to accept the designation, pursuant to the terms as to experience and knowledge, contained in the rules CREFI 2-Creation, Operation and Expansion - XV- Financial Entities Authorities.
+The following table shows the Bank's Board of Directors as of December 31, 2022:

 Name Position

-Delfin Jorge Ezequiel Carballo Chairperson
+Delfin Jorge Ezequiel Carballo (1)(2) Chairperson

-Jorge Pablo Brito Vice chairperson
+Jorge Pablo Brito (1) Vice chairperson

-Carlos Alberto Giovanelli Director
+Carlos Alberto Giovanelli (1) Director

 Nelson Damián Pozzoli Director

-Fabian Alejandro De Paul (1) Director
+Fabian Alejandro De Paul (3) Director

 Constanza Brito Director

-Sebastián Palla (1) Director
+Sebastián Palla (3) Director

-Mario Luis Vicens (1) Director
+Mario Luis Vicens (3) Director

-Delfín Federico Ezequiel Carballo Director
+Delfin Federico Ezequiel Carballo Director

 Marcos Brito Director

-Ramiro Tosi (1)(2) Director

-Mariano Ignacio Elizondo (1) Director
+Mariano Ignacio Elizondo (3)(4) Director

-Guillermo Merediz (1)(2) Director
+Guillermo Merediz (3)(4) Director

-Juan Santiago Fraschina (1)(2) Alternate director
+Santiago Horacio Seeber Alternate director

-Alan Whamond (1) Alternate director
+Alan Whamond $(1)(2)(3)$ Alternate director